Au pair: United Kingdom

 Until Brexit au pairs mainly came to the UK from the European Economic Area under European freedom of movement regulations.

 Historically, au pairs came to the UK under an Au Pair immigration category, which was closed in November 2008 Home Office when a new points-based system was introduced, which included a Youth Mobility Scheme under tier 5 of the points based system Youth Mobility Scheme for the nationals of Australia, Canada, Japan, New Zealand and Monaco.

-While au pairs are not classified as regular workers in the UK, they may be required to pay income tax and National Insurance depending on the amount of pocket money received.
-The recommended amount for pocket money is 90£.
+While au pairs are not classified as regular workers in the UK, they may be required to pay income tax and National Insurance depending on the wages received: they are entitled to the UK minimum wage.

 Unlike the requirements of other countries, au pairs are not required to attend a language course in the UK.
 Should the au pair want to enroll in a course, they are responsible for the cost.
 Though it is recommended that the host family assist in finding a suitable course.

 In the UK, there are many au pair agencies that provide assistance to families looking to engage au pairs.
 These agencies are all privately owned and are not regulated by the UK government.